black-hole-group/gpumonty/README.md

 ### To compile on your system:

-> You have to install all dependecies listed respectively, and then compile
+You have to install all dependecies listed, and then compile

     make

 ### To compile on a Docker container:

-> Start the Docker service (if not already started)
+ Start the Docker service (if not already started)

     sudo systemctl start docker

-> Donwload [PGI's tarball](https://www.pgroup.com/products/community.htm) 18.04-x86-64 at grmonty's directory (You can delete it after image is built)
+Donwload [PGI's tarball](https://www.pgroup.com/products/community.htm) 18.04-x86-64 at grmonty's directory (You can delete it after image is built)

-> Build the image (this will take some time)
+Build the image (this will take some time)

     docker build -t bhgroup/grmonty .

-> Compile
+Compile

     nvidia-docker run -v "$PWD:/grmonty"  bhgroup/grmonty make
     # Don't forget the 'optirun' prefix if you're using optimus drivers

-> After compiling, you can run the container with:
+After compiling, you can run the container with:

     nvidia-docker run -itv "$PWD:/grmonty"  bhgroup/grmonty
     # This will invoke bash inside the container, where you can invoke grmonty